KunalKC586/AI-powered-Resume-Screening-and-Ranking-System/README.md

 # 🤝 Contributing
 Feel free to fork and submit pull requests.
 Any contributions are welcome!

-Made with ❤️ by Kunal Kumar Choubey as part of **AICTE- Internship on AI: Transformative Learning with TechSaksham – A joint CSR initiative of Microsoft & SAP, focusing on AI Technologies**
+Made by Kunal Kumar Choubey as part of **AICTE- Internship on AI: Transformative Learning with TechSaksham – A joint CSR initiative of Microsoft & SAP, focusing on AI Technologies**